Meaningful human connections drive good care

 About Sabrina Sarro (they/them/theirs)

 I am a Black/mixed race, intersex/non-binary/trans*, queer heart worker and relational psychotherapist.
-I am most invested in supporting my clients in finding grounding, ease, and sanctuary; in processing life’s scar tissue and finding accessible and pleasurable ways to cultivate thriving.
+My ethos around therapeutic care is rooted in my firm belief that all beings deserve an intentional space to mindfully un-mask; a space to be affirmed, held, and consensually called into the dimensionality and depth of the human experience.
+I am most invested in supporting my clients in finding grounding, ease, and sanctuary; in processing life’s scar tissue; and in finding accessible and pleasurable ways to cultivate thriving.
 I work alongside you to support and challenge you in re-imagining what’s possible.
-I use a mixture of creative, psycho-spiritual, and evidence-based modalities that are person-centered, intersectional, culturally-sustaining, and trauma-informed.
-I aim to co-collaborate a safe space where we can explore your multi-faceted past, present, and future.
+I use a mixture of creative, psycho-spiritual, and evidence-based modalities that are person-centered, intersectional, culturally-sustaining and trauma-informed.
+I aim to co-collaborate and curate a safe space where we can explore your multi-faceted past, present, and future.
 Together, we can co-create the healing plan you’ve been waiting for.
+As a person who believes deeply in the magic of sacred witness work, I welcome you with an open heart and an enthusiastic spirit as you engage in this life-saving and life-affirming work.

-Specialties: LGBTQ; BIPOC; dating; sex; mood spectrum; EMDR; life adjustments/shifts of any kind; race/gender/sexuality/identity work; neurodivergency/Autism spectrum; attachment styles; healthy boundary formation; intuitive self-processing and understanding; Borderline Personality Disorder; C-PTSD; ADHD; trauma; intergenerational wound work; burn-out; IFS; couples’ work of all kinds; working with creatives; BDSM-KINK-POLYAM communities; pelvic/bladder pain of any kind; PCOS and the connection between PCOS and the intersex spectrum; frameworks for health at every size; autoimmune conditions; chronic pain; body image/body-processing; somatic work; executive functioning; task management; emotional insight around goals, patterns, behaviors
+Specialties: LGBTQ, BIPOC, mixed-race identities; dating; sex and intimacy; mood spectrum; EMDR; life adjustments/shifts of any kind; race/gender/sexuality/identity work; neurodivergence/Autism spectrum; attachment styles; healthy boundary formation; intuitive self-processing and understanding; Borderline Personality Disorder; C-PTSD; ADHD; trauma; intergenerational wound work; burn-out; Internal Family Systems (IFS); Acceptance and Commitment Therapy (ACT); couples’ work of all kinds; working with creatives, artists, writers, organizers, mobilizers; BDSM-KINK-POLYAM communities; intersex/aromantic/asexual communities, frameworks for health at every size; body image/body-processing; somatic work; executive functioning; task management; experiences of: something is registering in my body/brain, but I don’t know how to give it meaning or language; emotional insight around goals, patterns, behaviors; grief/loss; behavioral assessments/evals; differential diagnosis; anger; family unit work; genogram; working with other professionals and providers in the field; all autoimmune conditions; uro-genital pain and chronic pain including Ehlers-Danlos, reflux, PCOS, and endometriosis/interstitial cystitis

 I am also a C-DBT and CCTP clinician, which means that I am Certified in Dialectical Behavior Therapy and a Certified Clinical Trauma Professional.
-Additionally I am SIFI-certified, which means that I am certified to supervise social work students in their clinical placements.
-I also hold a MFA in Creative Writing (Nonfiction/Memoir) and am skilled in facilitating narrative processing therapy through writing techniques and processes.
+Additionally, I am SIFI-certified, which means that I am certified to supervise social work students in their clinical placements.
+I also hold an MFA in Creative Writing (Nonfiction/Memoir) and am skilled in facilitating narrative processing therapy through writing techniques and processes.
 I completed an EMDR training intensive through the Trauma Institute.
 I am highly skilled in the 8 formal phases of EMDR and am currently undergoing credentialing through EMDRIA.
+I have also completed the Dissociative Identity Disorders/Trauma-Spectrum Experiences Intensive through Trauma Institute, as well as completing intensive trainings in Autism/Neurodivergency, Improv, and Sex/Intimacy.

 Services: Individual Therapy or Coaching ($250), Couples/Family Therapy or Coaching ($300)